UCL/ba-ebdp-toolkit/README.md

 ## Licenses

 This repo depends on copy-left open source packages licensed as AGPLv3 and therefore adopts the same license.
+This is also in keeping with the intention of the TWIN2EXPAND project to create openly reproducible workflows.

 The Overture Maps data source is licensed [Community Data License Agreement – Permissive, Version 2.0](https://cdla.dev) with some layers licensed as [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/).